-Golder Associates Inc. (Golder) has prepared this Annual Coal Combustion Residuals (CCR) Fugitive Dust Control Report on behalf of Nebraska Public Power District (NPPD) for Gerald Gentleman Station (GGS).
-This report has been developed in accordance with recognized and generally accepted best management practices and as required under 40 CFR 257.80(c).
+Golder Associates USA Inc. (Golder), a member of WSP, prepared this Annual Coal Combustion Residuals (CCR) Fugitive Dust Control Report on behalf of Nebraska Public Power District (NPPD) for Gerald Gentleman Station (GGS).
+This report has been developed in accordance with recognized and generally accepted best management practices and as required under 40 Code of Federal Regulations (CFR) 257.80(c).
 Provided in this report is a description of the actions taken to control CCR fugitive dust.
-Citizen complaints and corrective measures regarding fugitive dust are addressed in Section 3.0 and 4.0, respectively; however, there have not been any citizen complaints at GGS for the 2020 reporting period (October 15, 2019 to October 15, 2020).
+Citizen complaints and corrective measures regarding fugitive dust are addressed in Section 3.0 and 4.0, respectively; however, there have not been any citizen complaints at GGS for the 2021 reporting period (October 15, 2020 to October 15, 2021).